hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 ## Product Component Overview

-The image below displays the components of a complete Open Grid Engine setup.
+The image below displays the components of a complete xxQS_NAMExx setup.
 The subsequent sections provide detailed explanations of these components.

 TODO: image

 ### Master Service

-The master service of an Open Grid Engine cluster is a central component that stores information about connected hosts and services, their configuration, and state.
+The master service of an xxQS_NAMExx cluster is a central component that stores information about connected hosts and services, their configuration, and state.
 It is the brain of the cluster, knowing both the available computing resources of all hosts (such as GPU, CPU, memory, hard disk, and software licenses) and the requirements of jobs submitted by users.
 The master service's scheduling algorithm dispatches jobs to the necessary resources within